Safeguarding Policy

 Participation by Children and Young People

+Participating in activities that are directed specifically at children and young people requires the permission of a parent or guardian.
 No one under the age of 16 is allowed to participate in Together!
-2012 CIC in-person activities for adults unless they are accompanied by an adult.
+2012 CIC activities for adults without a parent or guardian taking responsibility.
 Permission must be given for participation in adult online activities with parents or guardians available during the session.
 16 and 17 year olds may only participate in adult activities with the permission of their parents or guardians, and following a risk assessment.

 Definition of a Vulnerable Adult